 All these considered, what are the benefits of a video resume?

 Before we talk about the benefits, please remember again that the most important attribute in a video resume is your language communication skill.
-If this is not executed to a good standard, the video fails.
+If this is not executed to a good standard, the video will fail.
 Now, onto the other benefits.

 - The employer can get a first-hand look at who you are.
 Their eyes and ears give them a better sense of you.